- Get up early

 The right wake-up call can set the tone for your entire day, so get rid of the traditional grating beeps and replace your alarm with a song that fits the mood you’d like to wake up in.
 Classical music is hypothesized to increase your intelligence, pump-up songs like Queen’s “We Will Rock You” make you feel more powerful, and “feel-good” songs improve your mood by actually causing your brain to release more dopamine.

-It goes without saying that exercise is good for you.
+It goes without saying that exercise is good for you, whether you work out at work or during personal hours.
 Exercise increases the production of serotonin and dopamine, neurotransmitters that decrease the risk of depression and improve your mood and long-term memory, respectively.
 Exercising in the morning forces you to wake up earlier, gives you a totally natural mood-booster, and increases your energy.

 And exercise has benefits beyond improving your mood.
 A 2006 study showed that regular physical exercise led to increases in willpower and self-regulatory behavior.